Alex Call Preview, Player Props: Nationals vs. Dodgers

-On Friday, Alex Call (.250 on-base percentage in past 10 games, 51 points below season-long percentage) and the Washington Nationals play the Los Angeles Dodgers, whose starting pitcher will be Emmet Sheehan.
-First pitch is at 7:05 PM ET.
+The Washington Nationals, including Alex Call (.250 on-base percentage in past 10 games, 51 points below season-long percentage), battle starting pitcher Bobby Miller and the Los Angeles Dodgers at Nationals Park, Saturday at 4:05 PM ET.

-In his most recent game he had a hitless performance (0-for-2) against the Mets.
+He had a hitless showing in his last game (0-for-2) against the Mets.

 Alex Call Game Info & Props vs. the Dodgers